Claiming For A Bank Statements Data Breach

 When a party handling your personal data fails in their obligation to abide by data protection laws, it could compromise your personal data.
 This could cause you monetary loss, mental harm, or both.

 Banks provide statements to inform you of your banking activity.
-Below, are examples of how a bank statements data breach could occur.
+Below, are examples of how a bank statements data breach could come about.

 • Your statement could be incorrectly posted to the wrong address when the bank doesn’t update its system with your new address.
-This could lead to unauthorised access of your sort code and account number resulting in money being stolen from your account causing you financial loss.
+It could result in the unauthorised access of your sort code and account number, with the possible knock-on effect of your account being used for fraud.

 • Due to insufficient cybersecurity, a data breach at a bank could occur through a cyber hack.
 This could lead to your bank statements being leaked.
 The details from your bank statements could be used to make fraudulent purchases in your name.
 As a result, you could experience both financial loss and mental harm in the form of stress and anxiety.